 After some initial conflict, both sides realized that neither would yield easily.
 Preferring to avoid an all-out war, they signed the Treaty of Concordia in 1648, which divided the island in two.

-The Concordia Treaty, signed by both countries, agreed that under this agreement, French and Dutch settlers would coexist in a cooperative manner, according to eight criteria to respect.
+The History of the Concordia Treaty, signed by both countries, agreed that under this agreement, French and Dutch settlers would coexist in a cooperative manner, according to eight criteria to respect.

 During the history, a legend grew up around the division of the island.
 According to this legend, in order to decide on their territorial boundaries, the two sides held a contest.
 It began with a Frenchman drinking wine and a Dutchman drinking jenever (Dutch gin).

 When both had sufficiently imbibed, they embarked from Oyster Pond on the island’s east coast.
 The Frenchman headed off along the coast to the north, while the Dutchman followed the coast south; wherever the two groups met was where they would draw the dividing line from Oyster Pond.

 But as the Dutchman met a woman and stopped to sleep off the effects of the gin, the Frenchman was able to cover more distance, but apparently also cheated as he cut through the northeastern part of the island, and therefore ended up with more land.

-Though oft-repeated, the story is not historically accurate.
+Though oft-repeated, the history determined that story is not accurate.
 During the treaty’s negotiation, the French had a fleet of naval ships off shore, which they used as a threat to bargain more land for themselves.
 In spite of the treaty, relations between the two sides were not always cordial.